PRICE: Punchy but doesn’t blow the budget

 The Strand hotel is Grand Dame of Yangon, Burma.
 We have a real soft spot for her.
 And yet again, she was the brainchild of our faithful old chums the entrepreneurial Sarkies brothers (remember them from Singapore and Penang?).

-These days, the Strand Yangon is a little tired around the edges but isn’t that what’s to be expected?
+The Strand Yangon has recently undergone a sympathetic refurbishment and now stands as tall and proud as ever.
+But fortunately it still has all the character and idiosyncrasies that are to be expected.
 Even with her Sunday best on, this grand old lady still bears the wrinkles of her venerable age.

-A description of The Strand in a traveller’s handbook from the early 20th Century calls it the ‘finest hostelry east of Suez’ and even today she stands tall and proud – albeit lacking some modern refinements such as a swimming pool.
+A description of The Strand in a traveller’s handbook from the early 20th Century calls it the ‘finest hostelry east of Suez’ and even today it couldn’t be more apt.

 But there is character at the Strand hotel Yangon in spades.
 The lobby ceiling fans are made from cane, the polished marble floor still shines with all its glory, the dining room is light and airy with huge windows designed to let the in the breeze and Burmese teak floorboards line the upper floors.